Conservation area designation recognises that the character or appearance of the area is worthy of preservation or enhancement.

 Listed below are some examples of the types of development that require planning permission in conservation areas that do not require planning permission elsewhere.
 Please note that this list is not exhaustive:

 For further information on when planning permission is required for works within conservation areas please visit the Planning Portal.
-If you require further advice please contact Urban Vision on 0161 779 6195.
+If you require further advice please contact the council on 0161 779 6195.

 In May 2013, the government introduced some temporary changes to permitted development rights.
 Most of these changes do not apply in conservation areas, however the change that removes the need to get prior approval for the construction, installation, alteration or replacement of a telegraph pole, cabinet or line, in connection with the provision of fixed-line broadband does apply to conservation areas.